sb1997/shopping-cart/README.md

 # shopping-cart

-Shopping cart website made using node.js, express and mongoDB.
+Shopping Cart built using NodeJS, Express, MongoDB and also using Stripe API for validating and accepting the payments.